mohd-Bilal-exe/GPT_CodeAssist/README.md

 - **File Ignoring:** Ignores files with extensions such as `.json`, `.ps1`, `.sp`, and `.jpeg`.
 - **Recursive Processing:** Recursively processes all subdirectories and files within the specified directories.
 - **Output:** Consolidates all file contents into `frontend_code_context.txt` with comments indicating file paths.

+ **Modifications** - You can add or remove files extensions or folders as per your needs

 #### Usage Instructions: